Eraszz/blog-projects/codepipeline-terraform-deployment/README.md

 # Build Terraform CI/CD Pipelines using AWS CodePipeline

-This is the repository for the official tecRacer blog post [Build Terraform CI/CD Pipelines using AWS CodePipeline](https://www.tecracer.com/blog/2023/05/build-terraform-ci/cd-pipelines-using-aws-codepipeline.html).
+This is the repository for the official blog post [Build Terraform CI/CD Pipelines using AWS CodePipeline](https://www.hendrikhagen.com/blog/2023-05-30-terraform-ci-cd-pipelines/).

 # Architecture